A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Numerical Experiments

 \subsection{Faster Training through Transfer Learning}

-We trained a DQN network with shape $[50, 180, 130, 61, 5]$, $m=10$, $\beta=20$, and $C=10000$ for each agent, with the same holding and stockout costs and action spaces as in section \ref{sec:uniform_0_2_result}, using 60000 training episodes, and used these as the base networks for our transfer learning experiment.
+We trained an SRDQN network with shape $[50, 180, 130, 61, 5]$, $m=10$, $\beta=20$, and $C=10000$ for each agent, with the same holding and stockout costs and action spaces as in Section \ref{sec:uniform_0_2_result}, using 60000 training episodes, and used these as the base networks for our transfer learning experiment.
 (In transfer learning, all agents should have the same network structure to share the learned network among different agents.)
-The remaining agents use a {\tt BS} policy.
+The remaining agents use base-stock levels obtained by the Clark--Scarf algorithm.